14. Multiple Regression and Model Specification

 Results

-In the East Coast Transition Zone, mean Sørensen dissimilarity was well explained by a multiple linear regression containing August mean temperature, February temperature variability, and August temperature variability (adjusted \(R^2 = 0.84\); overall model \(p < 0.001\)).
-All three retained predictors had positive partial effects, with August mean temperature showing the strongest contribution (\(\beta = 0.283\)), followed by February temperature variability (\(\beta = 0.050\)) and August temperature variability (\(\beta = 0.022\)).
-Predictors with problematic overlap were removed before final interpretation, so the reported coefficients represent comparatively stable partial relationships.
+Mean Sørensen dissimilarity in the East Coast Transition Zone was strongly explained by a multiple linear regression containing August mean temperature, February temperature variability, and August temperature variability (adjusted \(R^2 = 0.84\); overall model \(F\)-test \(p < 0.001\)).
+All three retained predictors had positive partial effects.
+The 95% confidence intervals confirm that the partial effects of augMean and febSD exclude zero comfortably, while the interval for augSD is positive but wider.

 Discussion